Other Central City

 The 12th Avenue Arts project combines a below-grade, two-level secure parking garage for the Seattle Police Department; a two-story, concrete-framed podium dedicated to arts and commerce; and a four-story, 88-unit apartment building.

-The ground-floor facade is rarely perpendicular to the sidewalk; the facade zigzags at six different angles to define entries for different uses.
+The ground-floor facade is rarely parallel to the sidewalk; the facade zigzags at six different angles to define entries for different uses.
 The service entrances are at the north end of the front facade, away from the livelier south end of the building.
 The police garage’s entry at the north edge is recessed from the street to reduce its prominence and to keep vehicles from blocking the sidewalk.
 A service entrance for the rest of the building, including a loading area for trash removal, is next door.
 The residential lobby entrance also is toward the north end of the facade, leading down a hallway to a mail room, an elevator, a staircase, and a bike room.

 Three local eateries, with doors spanning the full width of their storefronts, face 12th Avenue.
 Two smaller spaces are north of the lobby, and one larger space lies south of it; two of the restaurants have entrances directly into the lobby for the convenience of theatergoers.
 The retail spaces are intentionally shallow, wide, and on the small side to cater to small and local businesses.